 We’re doing what we can to protect people seeking safety from the worst impacts of the Bill

 - We commissioned an expert legal opinion on the Bill to help us gain a better understanding of how it might affect and the impact it could have on Scottish policy and legislation

 - The opinion sets out ten recommendations for how Scotland can protect refugees, asylum seekers and migrants from the worst impact of the Bill

 - In the months to come, we’ll be working closely with politicians, local authorities and civil organisations across Scotland to call for these recommendations to be considered

 - And with your help, we’ll be campaigning to ensure that Scotland continues to be a place of welcome for people seeking safety

-We’re calling for a more humane, fair and effective approach that:
+We’re calling for a new and better approach that: